How to Make the Perfect Prime Rib Roast

 Start Low

 We love our pellet smoker for low and slow cooking.
 Use whatever you have that can maintain a consistent temperature.
 An oven is perfect, as is a gas grill if you can keep a low temperature with indirect heat (heat on one side, meat on the other).
-Our favorite prime rib was on a pellet smoker and finished on high heat in the oven.
+Our favorite rib roast was on a pellet smoker and finished on high heat in the oven.

 Blast High to Finish